butterflysly53/Attandace/README.md

 - They had a choice to see other attendees.(admin only)

--  If needed saved records can be modified.
+- Saved records are editable.(update and delete can be done )